 How You Are Assessed

 For this course, assessment is 100% by coursework each year.
 The way students are assessed on this course may vary for each module.
-Examples of assessment methods that may be used include coursework, such as written assignments, reports or dissertations or review of creative output.
+Examples of assessment methods that may be used include coursework, such as written assignments, reports or dissertations or a review of creative output.
 The University of Lincoln’s policy is to ensure that staff return assessments to students promptly.

 Students are encouraged to enter national competitions, such as those run by Design & Art Direction and the You Can Now, with frequent success.